eclab/grains/README.md

 One, Two, or Three digital outputs set up as functions of four, five, or six analog+digital inputs.
 You specify the functions in the code (it's set up to make it easy!), including special randomness and logic functions.

 Status: Working, but like Pattern, its usefulness may be limited due to noise.

-## Pluck

-A 4-voice Karplus-Strong string plucking simulator.
-Requires Mozzi.

-Status: Working, but because it has to commit to a pitch immediately (to build the Karplus-Strong sample table) sometimes it can get off pitch on some notes thanks to GRAINS/Mozzi's inaccuracy in Analog Input reads.
-Could use some work there.

-## Quant

-A Note Quantizer.
-Requires Mozzi.

-Status: Working, but requires a lookup table to deal with some nonlinearity in the pitch output of GRAINS.
-The table is tuned for my GRAINS: let me know if it's working for yours as well.

-## Ruckus

-A filtered and unfiltered white noise generator, plus various forms of Sample and Hold.
-Requires Mozzi.

-Status: Working, but I was hoping to do pink noise as well, but am having some hiccups.
-Ran into a lot of Mozzi bugs, reported.

-## Scope

-An oscilloscope with four switchable analog/digital inputs, an extra digital input, and a little digital function generator.
-Uses the Serial Plotter on your laptop's Arduino IDE.

-Status: Working

-## Stochastic

-A random walk generator (free or about a mean), plus sample and hold, plus added fuzz.
-Requires Mozzi.

-Status: Working

-## Switchblade

-A combination fixed-lag smoother (slew), summed attenuverter, and noise-fuzzer.
-Requires Mozzi.

-Status: Working

 ## Voice